-If you are home-based and using just your name as your business name, you probably don’t need to do this.
+If you are home-based and using just your name as your business name, you might not need to do this.
 If you have a business location and/or a business name, talk to your free business counselor for guidance on what to do in your area.
-This is a local issue.
+This is a local municipality issue.

 - Register as a particular legal entity like an LLC?

 Ask your tax accountant or business counselor for guidance.
 In some states, registering as an LLC or other entity is a considerable expense, annually.
 But there are benefits to consider.

 You might want to know of a business lawyer to call on, for things like LLC questions, consulting agreements, trademarks, or questions that might arise.
 A business counselor can suggest when to call on one.
 A local law school might have free options.